 If you do decide to act, move quickly and decisively.
 Don’t ignore a loss-making division or product line.

-A restructure involves the difficult challenge of deciding whose role will be made redundant and who will stay.
+A restructure involves the difficult challenge of deciding which roles will be made redundant and which will stay.

-If candidates are not obvious, decide which roles are most important.
+If roles are not obvious, decide which are most important.
 Identify where you can make cuts to ensure the organisation is structured to survive and move forward in the future, when market conditions improve.

 Avoid cutting too deeply.
 Instead align the new workforce structure with current and future business objectives.
 Establish what skills are needed to maintain or strengthen your core business.